cannam/expressive-means/README.md

 * Method by Frithjof Vollmer, Stuttgart University of Music and the Performing Arts (Germany)
 * Code by Chris Cannam, Particular Programs Ltd (London, UK)
-* Makes use of "pYIN" by Matthias Mauch and of Tilo Haehnel's method deployed in "vibratoanalyse.R"
+* Makes use of "pYIN" by Matthias Mauch and of Tilo Haehnel's "vibratoanalyse.R" method

 ## To build: